AgileVentures/AgileVentures/ASSOCIATE.md

 ### AgileVentures Edge events

 "AgileVentures Edge" is an initiative to bring the latest in technology to further progress our members growth as proffesionals.
-Starting in the fall of 2021, we will bring about a schedule of events and panel discussions on topics ranging from Agile, Blochchain, CyberSecurity, Web Developnment, etc. Stay tuned for more details.
+Starting in the fall of 2021, we will bring about a schedule of events and panel discussions on topics ranging from Agile, Blockchain, CyberSecurity, Web Developnment, etc. Stay tuned for more details.

 ## Frequently Asked Questions